benwiggy/PDFsuite/README.md

 Designed to work from the PDF button of the print menu, this script creates booklet spread sheets, then brings up a Save dialog.

 ***Save As PDF-X PDF Service (Save As PDF-X.py)***
-This replaces the PDF Service that Apple removed from MacOS in Snow Leopard, which saved the PDF after applying a filter that makes the PDF conform to PDF-X3 spec.
+This replaces the PDF Service that Apple removed from MacOS in Snow Leopard, which saved the PDF after applying a filter that makes the PDF conform to PDF/X-3 spec.
 Apple's built-in PDF-X filter is quite poor, so you may want to use a better one.
-Look at my other Github project for Better Quartz Filters!
+An improved PDF/X-3 filter is included in this suite, and is used by the script, if installed.

 ## Shell scripts
 ***Apply Quartz Filter (quartzfilter.py)***